Subject (Course): International Trade and Doing Business in Sudan - Khartoum.

 - To develop a business plan for the Sudanese market

-Sample of the subject - Business in Sudan
+Sample of the subject - Foreign Trade and Doing Business in Sudan

 Subject Description (Doing Business in Sudan).